-13 New job offers have been declining since last autumn, due to the moves by Labour Bureaus across Japan to promote appropriate posting by deterring the overstatement in the number of job offers; the decline, however, recently seems to be coming to a halt.
+14 New job offers have been declining since last autumn, due to the moves by Labour Bureaus across Japan to promote appropriate posting by deterring the overstatement in the number of job offers; the pace of decrease, however, has recently moderated.

-14 The unemployment rate (seasonally adjusted) was 3.8 percent in April and May, and 3.7 percent in June, marking below 4.0 percent for the first time since around the spring of 1998.
+15 The unemployment rate (seasonally adjusted) was 3.6 percent in July, the lowest level since February 1998.